 Knowledge: Knowledge of archiving and records management procedures; knowledge of parliamentary rules and procedures; knowledge of Somerville Ordinances and Massachusetts laws and regulations; experience in budgeting, resource allocation and planning, customer service, business management and supervision; experience with municipal government, preferably within a legislative setting.

 Ability: Ability to meet and deal with the public effectively; ability to handle problems and emergencies effectively; ability to communicate clearly, both orally and in writing; ability to operate a computer; ability to maintain confidential information; ability to maintain, manage, and organize records; ability to deal appropriately with City employees, elected officials and members of the general public.
 Ability to complete work in a timely and accurate manner.

 Skill: Excellent organizational skills; excellent data processing skill in the use of personal computers and office software including word processing, database, spreadsheet, and specialized applications.
 Bilingual language skills in Spanish, Portuguese, Haitian-Creole or Nepali preferred but not required.

 The work environment involves everyday discomforts typical of offices, with occasional exposure to outside elements.
 Noise or physical surroundings may be distracting, but conditions are generally not unpleasant.
-Employee may be required to work beyond normal business hours to attend evening meetings.
+Employee will be required to work beyond normal business hours to attend evening meetings.